-Economic growth will be primarily focused on the district's five strategic employment sites:
+Economic growth will be primarily focused on the district's six strategic employment sites:

 - Four Ashes

 - Hilton Cross

 - i54 South Staffordshire

+- M6 Junction 13, Dunston

-- ROF Featherstone
+- ROF Featherstone/Logic 54

-- West Midlands Interchange
+- West Midlands Interchange (WMI)

 There will be strong in principle support for employment development within the development boundaries of these sites that is in line with their allocation and/or substantive planning permission and that result in significant job creation.
+At i54 (including the i54 western extension) only proposals that fall within use class E(g) and B2 will be supported.
 Development at the strategic employment sites should be of high quality and facilitate the creation/enhancement of multifunctional green spaces and the enhancement of the Green Infrastructure Network.